 Ham House and Garden – London

 Ham House and Garden is a grand Stuart era house just a couple of minutes walk from the banks of the River Thames.
 It has an impressive and internationally renowned collection of paintings, textile and furniture.

-The National Trust has restored the formal gardens surrounding the house back to their original 17th century style.
-There is also a garden kitchen which produces heritage crops, a wilderness area and summer houses.
+The National Trust has restored the formal gardens surrounding the house back to their original 17th-century style.
+There is also a garden kitchen which produces heritage crops, a wilderness area and summer homes.

 How to get to Ham House and Gardens by train

-Ham House and Garden is one and a half miles from Richmond railway station.
+Ham House and Garden are one and a half miles from Richmond railway station.
 Richmond is on the London Waterloo to Reading line.

 Fastest trains to Richmond take the following times from these selected stations: